What are the best practices in website messaging for B2B websites?

 Use clear imagery

-Most times, websites will convey all the information required, but if the navigation and information hierarchy is not done right the visitor will fail to read/register the information
+Most times, websites will convey all the information required, but if the navigation and information hierarchy is not done right the visitor will fail to read/register the value propositions, that is why messaging strategy is very important in improving customer engagement and customer experience.

 A lack of information doesn't mean it's not present somewhere on the website.
-It's when it's not presented well when the confusion and questions crop up in the visitor’s mind.
+Web messages when it's not presented well when the confusion and questions crop up in the visitor’s mind.
 You lose most people right there.

 Show social proof on your website

-Generously show social proof on your website.
+Generously show social proof on your website, your website visitors will appreciate it.
 It can be in the form of client logos, video testimonials, awards, reviews, customer success stories, industry report mentions etc.

 Pricing page on a B2B product company website